 Another consideration is a pack for day hikes.
 I like something that is relatively small (less than 18L), lightweight, packs down, has a lid pocket, water reservoir space and a place for a water bottle on the exterior of the pack.
 I’ve looked at a lot of options and just recently bought my second Marmot Kompressor day pack.
 It’s smaller than the first but the exterior pocket was something I really wanted.
 I’m still clinging to my old Marmot pack for sentimental reasons.

 Getting a good night of sleep on trail or in a campsite is the best.
 I’ve got two solid set ups that I’m really happy with:

 - My ENO Hammock is my favorite sleeping option for my adventures.
 It’s not the lightest system on the market, but it works for me.
 I’ve been gifted a Double Nest, Guardian Bug Net, rain fly and two lengths of straps to hang.
+I purchased the Ember Underquilt which will take me into early winter hangs.
 It’s fairly quick to set up which I love.
 And I’m getting pretty adept at using my car’s roof rack as a hang point in campgrounds where there might only be one usable tree.
 Of course that doesn’t work in the backcountry, but I’ve only had once where I had to go “to ground” in the backcountry.

 In addition to the hammock, I’ve got an REI Flash camping pad and a Paria down quilt that pretty much take care of me for warmth.
 I don’t camp in super cold conditions much, but I’ve found that a heavy duty reflective blanket adds the warmth I need if the quilt isn’t enough.